Table of Contents:

-They can also be worn off the bike.
+Base/mid layers can also be worn off the bike.

 Nothing much to say here!
-I do find that decent socks stop your feet rubbing in the heat.
+I do find that decent socks stop your feet from rubbing in the heat.
 But I don’t recommend riding in the same socks for consecutive days.

 If possible, wear clean socks at the start of each day and wash them as you go along.

 Motorcycle Touring Checklist: Documents